Frequently Asked Questions

 The VIP Lifetime membership provides athletes with the most value for the dollar in the sport today

 Equipment approval: most all brand name products are approved for competition.
-Unlike other federations, with limitations and lists, we inspect all equipment for anything that could be used as an unfair advantage all lifting categories, Raw, Raw Classic, Single-Ply and Multi-Ply.
+Unlike other federations, with limitations and lists, we inspect all equipment for anything that could be used as an unfair advantage all lifting categories, Raw, Raw Classic, Single-Ply, Multi-Ply and Unlimited.
 So, if the material makeup of the gear meets what’s required (re: Rule Book), regardless of brand name it will be approved for use.

 By our actions of living up to our ongoing philosophy of promoting athletes, event hosts, sponsors and vendors via social media, etc.

 Implementation of strict equipment and safety guidelines.
 All events utilize calibrated plates and bars, monolifts (with safety straps), benches (with face savers) and custom squat, bench, deadlift and curl bars.

 We create an ideal competition environment that’s conducive to maximizing athletic performance.
 First, we want to lesson an athlete's pre-meet anxiety by continuously communicating (via email or text) the meet information and updates competitors need to know.
 Second, selecting venues that proved adequate competition and warm-up space and equipment.
 Third, by giving lifters the option of selecting their own walk-up song to lift to.